 Current Welsh Government guidance documents for RE/RVE

 There are different guidance documents for the Curriculum for Wales 2008 and the Curriculum for Wales 2022.
-In the Curriculum for Wales 2022, RE/RVE is part of the Humanities Area of Learning and Experience, but the subject also has its own Welsh Government supporting framework guidance document (to be published).
+In the Curriculum for Wales 2022, RE/RVE is part of the Humanities Area of Learning and Experience, but the subject also has its own Welsh Government guidance on Hwb.
 RE/RVE is locally determined within each local authority in Wales – this means that your locally agreed syllabus for religious education provides essential statutory guidance for RE/RVE in Wrexham and needs to be read alongside any Welsh Government guidance.

-The most important Welsh Government guidance documents for RE/RVE in Wales are provided here.
+The most important Welsh Government guidance for RE/RVE in Wales is provided here.